Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-The power of that legacy is longstanding and has been a low key sub-plot throughout the franchise.
+The power of that legacy is longstanding and has been a low-key sub-plot throughout the franchise.
 Most notably in Civil War when Zemo reveals that the Soviets had tried to create their own super soldiers during the Cold War.
-Much like real world militaries today, everyone is looking for that edge over the other guy.
+Much like real-world militaries today, everyone is looking for that edge over the other guy.
 That extra bit of strength to forcefully shape the world into the image that soldier or their government deems it to be.
 This goes for everyone from the Red Skull, to Bucky himself, to John Walker, and even the Flag Smashers’ young leader, Carli.

-You could even make a case for a Lord of the Rings or Game of Thrones reference in how the super soldier serum seems to act like this supernatural force, seductively luring victims into its snare while slowly corrupting them.
+You could even make a case for a Lord of the Rings or Game of Thrones reference in how the super-soldier serum seems to act like this supernatural force, seductively luring victims into its snare while slowly corrupting them.
 Much like the One Ring and the Iron Throne.

-Zemo prophetically points this out to Sam, though Sam counters successfully that Steve himself, the original super soldier poster boy, never succumbed to such influences.
+Zemo prophetically points this out to Sam, though Sam counters successfully that Steve himself, the original super-soldier poster boy, never succumbed to such influences.
 Though the man himself was fallible, the fact remained that Steve Roger’s actions created the incarnate image of the ubermensch: literal super-man, and that has inspired people for decades since.

 Both Steve and the serum’s original creator, Dr. Eriskine see it as a means to an end of uplifting the higher ideals of humanity and generosity.
-Yet the image that everyone remembers is the superman and the symbolism.
+Yet the image that everyone remembers is superman and the symbolism.
 This is why Zemo hates super-powered people so much.
 In his eyes and as he proved in Civil War, even the best of them can fall.

 This reflects itself in Western society today where many social aspects like social media, politics, and celebrities’ allegiances have been weaponized for agendas over the last 80 years.
-The morals are there, but the practice is not and there are always exceptions, bias, and circumstances that can sway them.
+The morals are there, but the practice is not and there are always exceptions, biases, and circumstances that can sway them.
 The morals are never above the agenda, despite being preached that they're supposed to be.

-The problem with the symbolism of Captain America and the shield is that it is seen as a means to an end by whomever idealizes it.
+The problem with the symbolism of Captain America and the shield is that it is seen as a means to an end by whoever idealizes it.
 Captain America was never about power, but everyone but a small few still see it that way.
 And it remains to be seen if Sam, or maybe even Bucky, can either recreate or build upon the idea that the symbol is about the morality of helping others, no matter who the bearer is, or if the symbol itself should be destroyed and lost to history once again.

 © 2021 Jamal Smith